Thursday, September 11, 2025

 we see how a deer, drinking

-at stream’s edge, lifts its head
+at stream’s edge, lifts its brown head

-to acknowledge the arrow already
+to acknowledge what’s already

-in flight—a quiver before
+in flight—the blink before

-transformation, wound and gift
+transformation, gash and gift

 indistinguishable.
 Even now,

-writing this, I am not sure
+I am not sure who was the archer

-the singing bowstring, grateful at last
+grateful at last to have found

-to have found a purpose: to vibrate
+like a purpose: to vibrate enough

-enough that someone, somewhere,
+that someone, somewhere, might

 No comments: